tonylee221b/GO_TO_THE_MOON/README.md

 ### Hackathon 2021 Winter

 ## What we have done
-We attempted to create a website that manages patients' medical data using blockchain technology.
+Using React, we have attempted to create a website that manages patients' medical data based on blockchain technology.
 Although we didn't complete it, we were able to complete the various things we aimed for.

 - First, when a patient joins our website, the user has a block and gets the Hash value accordingly.